Old Indian Meeting House

 The Old Indian Meeting House (also known as the Old Indian Church) is a historic meeting house at 410 Meetinghouse Road in Mashpee, Massachusetts.
-Built in 1758, the meetinghouse is the oldest Native American church in the eastern United States and the oldest church on Cape Cod.
+Built in 1758, the meetinghouse is the oldest Native American church in the eastern United States.
 The building was listed on the National Register of Historic Places in 1998.

 Description

 The Old Indian Meeting House stands on the east side of Meetinghouse Road, north of its junction with Falmouth Street.
 It is located at the western end of a cemetery which extends between the two roads, on 7 acre of land that extend to the junction.
 It is a 1-1/2 story wood frame structure, with a gabled roof and clapboarded exterior.
 It has a Greek Revival exterior, with corner pilasters rising to entablatures that run along the roofline on the sides.
 There are two symmetrically placed entrances on the front facade, each framed by pilasters and a corniced entablature.
 A triangular transom window is set in the gable above, and there are fixed-pane windows above the entrances.